 We are also introduced to Detective Lestrade and Tobias Gregson his rival, as well as to the Baker Street Irregulars.
 The Baker Street Irregulars are young hoodlum boys on the street whom Holmes refers to as "Street Arabs."
 These hoodlums are employed by Sherlock Holmes, from time to time, to help him solve his mysteries.

 This is the first Sherlock Holmes story which I have read that follows a unique division in the plot.

-The first part is the detective story where Sherlock Holmes is introduced to the crime, and, step by step, solves it through deductive reasoning.
+The first part is the detective story where Sherlock Holmes is engaged to help solve the murder of Enoch Drebber, and then later, the murder of Joseph Strangerson.
+Holmes follows the clues step by step until he solves the crime through the use of deductive reasoning.

-To tell any more about the story would truly spoil it for you.
-But the tale includes a love story, religious persecution, a daring escape from a deadly secret society, and most importantly, The circumstances under which Sherlock Holmes and Dr Watson were first introduced!
+To tell any more details about the story may spoil it for you.
+Taken altogether, the story includes a mystery, an ill-fated love story, religious persecution, a daring escape from a deadly secret society, and most importantly, the circumstances under which Sherlock Holmes and Dr Watson were first introduced!

 I highly recommend reading A Study In Scarlet.
 If you like mystery stories you will not be disappointed.

 For those who know the story, do you believe that what the man Holmes apprehended did was right or wrong?